 Professor Viestenz specializes in modern Iberian literature and culture.
 He is most recently the author of By the Grace of God: Francoist Spain and the Sacred Roots of Political Imagination.
 In this book he constructs a theory of the sacred through a cultural analysis of Iberian literature published during Franco's dictatorship, placing the use of the sacred in this time period with current debates related to post-secularism and political theology.
 Authors studied in the book include Juan Benet, Juan Goytisolo, Mercè Rodoreda, Salvador Espriu, Luis Martín-Santos, and Joan Sales.

-Another recent publication is the co-edited volume, The New Ruralism: An Epistemology of Transformed Space, which reconsiders the time-hallowed antinomy of country and city and looks to the rural as a source of new forms of representation and temporal distribution.
+He is also the co-editor, with Joan Ramon Resina, of the volume, The New Ruralism: An Epistemology of Transformed Space, which reconsiders the time-hallowed antinomy of country and city and looks to the rural as a source of new forms of representation and temporal distribution.
+In addition he recently co-edited Ethics of Life: Contemporary Iberian Debates with Katarzyna Beilin.

 He has also published on the concept of auto-fiction and second-language adoption in Josep Pla, contingency and ethics in Javier Marías's recent work, the phenomenology of memory in Jesús Moncada, amongst other studies.